ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

 -   `attr_name` — Name of the column of the dictionary.
 [String literal](../../sql-reference/syntax.md#syntax-string-literal).
 -   `id_expr` — Key value.
 [Expression](../../sql-reference/syntax.md#syntax-expressions) returning a [UInt64](../../sql-reference/data-types/int-uint.md) or [Tuple](../../sql-reference/data-types/tuple.md)-type value depending on the dictionary configuration.
 -   `default_value_expr` — Value returned if the dictionary doesn’t contain a row with the `id_expr` key.
 [Expression](../../sql-reference/syntax.md#syntax-expressions) returning the value in the data type configured for the `attr_name` attribute.

-!!! attention "Attention"
-    For `dict_name` argument, if database name is not specified for dictionaries created with DDL, current database is used.

 **Returned value**